 Other indications include fatigue, anemia, impotence, infections (including cold and influenza), nervous system disorders (mild depression and stress), headache and to enhance longevity and fertility.

-Rhodiola has multiple key ingredients that are responsible for the myriad of the myriad of therapeutic properties (rosavins and salidroside are among the most important).
+Rhodiola has multiple key ingredients that are responsible for the myriad of therapeutic properties (rosavins and salidroside are among the most important).
 The particular ratio of those components (3:1) gives the most therapeutic efficacy.
 The interesting thing is that not all types of Rodiola are the same and the most balanced and therapeutic species from all existing Rodiolas appears to be Rodeola Rosea.
 Different parts of the plant (leaves, flowers, stems and roots) have different proportions of the therapeutic components.
 Many studies were done to find which part is the richest in the medicinal qualities and the roots invariably come as a winner.

 The main indication for use of Rhodiola is adaptogenic, tonic and antioxidant effect.